Noorjahan153/W2Task4/README.md

 * **docker kill <container-id>** -->This command kills the conatiner by stopping its execution immediately.
 The difference between **docker kill** and **docker stop** : 'Docker stop' gives the container time to shutdown gracefully;whereas,in situations when it is taking too much time for getting the conatiner to stop,one can opt to kill it.
 Rg:docker kill 233e926091f3
 * **docker rm <container-id>** --> To Remove a stopped container from the system,we use the **rm** command eg:docker rm 233e926091f3
 * **docker rmi <image-id>** --> To remove an image from the system, we use the rmi command.

+**Dockerfile-Deepdive**

+A Dockerfile is a text file that contains a set of instructions used to automatically build a Docker image.

+It defines:

+* Which base image to use
+* What software to install
+* What files to copy
+* Which commands to run
+* How the container should start

+--> Using a Dockerfile, we can create custom Docker images in a repeatable and automated way.

+--> Docker reads the Dockerfile line by line and executes each instruction to build the image.

+In short:

+👉 Dockerfile = Blueprint of a Docker Image

+FROM ubuntu - FROM defines the base image for the Docker image.
+RUN apt-get update -
+RUN apt-get install -y apache2
+ADD . /var/www/html
+CMD apachectl -D FOREGROUND